Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 **Record your prototyped interaction as a video sketch.** Aim for the bar from the top of this lab: a viewer who knows the piece should recognize it; a viewer who doesn't should come away understanding what it's famous for.

-Then make your **interaction sketch** — a single-image, *non-sequential* drawing of the interactive experience (not a storyboard, not slides).
-This is the artifact we'll gather around to discuss your piece in class, so make it capture the essence of the interaction at a glance.
+How might you illustrate the non-sequential aspects of the interaction in the sketch?

 **Include your video and your interaction sketch here.**